-$$\frac{\partial J}{\partial w{i,i}^1} = -\delta_i^1 x_j, \quad \delta_i^1 = \sigma'^1(s_i^1) \delta^2 w_i^2. \tag{16}$$
+$$\frac{\partial J}{\partial w{i,j}^1} = -\delta_i^1 x_j, \quad \delta_i^1 = \sigma'^1(s_i^1) \delta^2 w_i^2. \tag{17}$$

+Here σ^{i} denotes the derivative of the activation function in layer i with respect to the argument.
 The above equations, Eq.
-(14) and (16), provide the gradient of all the weights in the neural network, the essential component of the backpropagation algorithm.
+(15) and (17), provide the gradient of all the weights in the neural network, the essential component of the backpropagation algorithm.
 The gradient vector can then be used directly in the steepest descent method or applied more efficiently using the conjugate gradient method for the nonlinear optimization problem of the ANN architecture parameters.
 We apply the sequential learning method, in which for every training instance, the input data propagate forward through the neural network, the output value is computed, the difference between the desired and obtained output determined, and the value of this residue then propagates backward through the network updating all of its parameters.

+3. Results and Discussions

 Having outlined the theoretical method, we now benchmark the above algorithm computationally and present the results for ethylene molecule.
-The stability of the results is investigated with respect to the quantumchemical basis sets employed, namely the cc-pvDZ, ccpvTZ, cc-pvQZ, cc-pv5Z and cc-pv6Z.
+The resonant state is the ${}^{2}B{2g}$ shape resonance of the C2H4 molecule.
+This is the lowest located resonant state that plays the crucial role for the processes such as AD and DA.
+Since the ethylene molecule belongs among hydrocarbons that can be formed in the divertor region of tokamak devices, this system is of interest for the plasma fusion community.
+The stability of the resonance results obtained by the above method is investigated with respect to the quantum- chemical basis sets employed, namely the cc-pvDZ, cc-pvTZ, cc-pvQZ, cc-pv5Z and cc-pv6Z.
+These are the Dunning's correlation consistent basis sets [7] (and references therein) used in the calculations of electron affinities by the molpro software package [8].
 First, we show the curve of $E(\lambda)$ for the largest basis in Fig. 2.

-The variance of input data with respect to the smaller basis sets employed is shown in Fig. 3.
+The differences of input data with respect to the smaller basis sets employed is shown in Fig. 3.
+It can be seen from Fig. 3 that pronounced differences arise when λ is small, since more and more basis functions are necessary to capture the delocalized character of the resonant state.